sagredo-dev/qmailforward/README.md

 Using this method instead of sieve rules allows `qmail` users to keep the SPF policies in effect.

-Inspiration and part of the code for this plugin was taken from the `sieverules` and `managesieve` plugins.
+Inspiration and part of the code for this plugin was taken from the `sauserprefs` and `managesieve` plugins.
 The latter one provides an identical html form.

 Requirements
 ------------